MultiPoolMiner/MultiPoolMiner/README.md

         "Worker": "$WorkerName"
     }

+#### To disable mining some algorithms on a pool

+It might be desirable to prevent a pool from using a specific algorithm or a set of algorithms, e.g. if there is a known problem with it at the pool (e.g. jumping prices on keccak @nicehash)

+The default pool config might look like this:

+    "NiceHash":  {
+        "Worker":  "$WorkerName",
+        "BTC": "$Wallet"
+    }

+To prevent the pool from using an algorithm / a set of algorithms add a line like "DisabledAlgorithms":  ["disabled_algo", "another_disabled_algo"]

+E.g. if you do not want to use Keccac and Equihash on NiceHash change the pool config to:

+    "NiceHash":  {
+        "Worker":  "$WorkerName",
+        "BTC": "$Wallet",
+        "DisabledAlgorithms":  ["Keccak", "Equihash","..."]
+    }

+To allow mining all algorithms remove the line "DisabledAlgorithms":  [...]

-#### To mine only selected coins
+#### To disable mining some coins on a pool

-The pools ending in ...Coins allow mining selected coins only, e.g mine only ZClassic on MPH Pool
+The pools ending in ...Coins allow mining selected coins only, e.g do not mine ZClassic on MPH Pool
 Note: Not all pools support this, for more information consult the pools web page

+The default pool config might look like this:
     "ZpoolCoins":  {
         "Worker":  "$WorkerName",
+        "BTC": "$Wallet"
+    }

+To limit mining to well defined coins add a line like "DisabledCoins":  ["DisabledCoinName", "AnotherDisabledCoinName", "YetAnotherDisabledCoinName","..."]

+E.g. if you do not want to mine the coins 'Pizza' and 'Vivo on Zpool change the pool config to:

+    "ZpoolCoins":  {
+        "Worker":  "$WorkerName",
         "BTC": "$Wallet",
+        "DisabledCoins":  ["Pizza", "Vivo"]
     }

-To limit mining to well defined coins add a line "Coins":  ["CoinName", "AnotherCoinName","YetAnotherCoinName","..."]

-To allow mining all coins remove the line "Coins": [...]
+To allow mining all coins remove the line "DisabledCoins":  [...]

-E.g. to mine only the coins 'Pizza' and 'Vivo on Zpool change it to:
+#### To mine only selected coins on a pool

+The pools ending in ...Coins allow mining selected coins only, e.g mine only ZClassic on MPH Pool
+Note: Not all pools support this, for more information consult the pools web page

+The default pool config might look like this:
     "ZpoolCoins":  {
         "Worker":  "$WorkerName",
+        "BTC": "$Wallet"
+    }

+To limit mining to well defined coins add a line like "Coins":  ["CoinName", "AnotherCoinName", "YetAnotherCoinName","..."]

+E.g. to mine only the coins 'Pizza' and 'Vivo on Zpool change the pool config to:

+    "ZpoolCoins":  {
+        "Worker":  "$WorkerName",
         "BTC": "$Wallet",
         "Coins":  ["Pizza", "Vivo"]
     }

+To allow mining all coins remove the line "Coins":  [...]

 ### Advanced config for Miners

 This is currently not used.
 For now just leave it as it is.